WikiApiary/WikiApiary/BUILD.md

 `celery --beat --app=apiary worker -l info`.

+#### Flower

+Flower is a tool for celery that lets you see the tasks that are running and valuable details on each task.
+It is a great debugging tool as well as monitoring tool.
+You will likely want to use it as part of your development environment.

+To install flower use `pip install flower` and then run:

+`flower --broker=redis://`

+It will output the URL to see Celery.

 ## ApiaryAPI

 The ApiaryAPI is a module and Python doesn't like to run modules directly.
 The easiest way around this is to go to the `WikiApiary` directory and run